GridTools/gt4py/docs/development/CI/cscs-ci.md

 ## Caveats Of CSCS-CI

-The gitlab pipeline is **not** triggered via a push event.
+The GitLab pipeline is **not** triggered via a push event.
 This means any gitlab-ci features that rely on comparing files to the previous commit (like [`only:changes`](https://docs.gitlab.com/ee/ci/yaml/#onlychanges--exceptchanges)) will not work.